mantidproject/mantid/Code/Mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 query the status of jobs (for example every minute).
 You can also update it at any time by clicking on the refresh button.

+In this tab you also have to set the folders/directories where the input data for reconstruction jobs is found.
+This information is required every time you start analyzing a new dataset.
+The required fields are:

+Samples directory
+  Directory containing the sample images

+Open beam directory
+  Where to find the open beam (flat/white) image(s)

+Dark field directory
+  Where to find the dark image(s)

 .. interface:: Tomographic Reconstruction
   :widget: setupTab
   :align: right
   :width: 300

+In principle, the use of this interface is straightforward. **NB**: as this interface is in an early stage and under heavy development, several practical details are missing.
+This implies that there may be usability issues at times and some steps may not be as intuitive or simple as they could.
+Please, do not hesitate to provide feedback.

-In principle, the use of this interface is straightforward.
-The next sections provide all the details that might be needed to fully understand the process.
+The next sections provide further details that might be needed to fully understand the process of generating tomographic reconstructions with this interface.

 Tools
 -----